sathishgnanaprakasam/fsdwetb7/readme.md

-# Doubts:
+# Day 27: React Hooks

 ## Topics:

-- [x] Children Props

-### Children Props

-- It is a property that is passed to a component as a prop.
-The children prop is used to pass content to a component.

-# Day - 26: React Hooks

-## Contents

-- [x] What is React Hooks?
-- [x] Why it is required to use React Hooks?
-- [x] UseState , useEffect
-- [x] API calling using useEffect
-- [x] Rendering API data in to JSX
-- [x] Keys in Array
+- [x] useRef
-- [x] React Forms
+- [x] useReducer

-### What is React Hooks?

-- React Hooks are a set of functions that allow you to use state and other features(like React lifecycle methods) without writing a class.
-- React Hooks introduced in React v16.8.0.
-- Earlier we used class components to create a component.
-But now we can use functional components to create a component.
-- Functional components are more efficient than class components.
-- Functional components are easier to test and debug.

-### Why it is required to use React Hooks?

-- React Hooks are required to use state and other features(like React lifecycle methods) without writing a class.
+- [ ] useMemo
+- [ ] useCallback

-### useState
+### useRef

-- useState is a built-in React Hook that allows you to manage state in a functional component.
+- The useRef Hook allows you to persist values between renders.

-### state

-- state is a variable that holds data that can change over time.
-It is a local variable that is specific to a component.
-- state is a component's memory.
+- It can be used to store a mutable value that does not cause a re-render when updated.
+- It can be accessed with the current property: `ref.current`
+- It can be used to access a DOM element directly: `ref.current`

-### useEffect
+### useReducer

-- useEffect is a built-in React Hook that allows you to perform side effects in a functional component.
+- The useReducer Hook allows you to manage state in a functional component.
-- useEffect is a lifecycle method that is called when a component mounts, updates, or unmounts.
+- It takes a reducer function and an initial state value as arguments.

+### useState Vs useReducer

+- useState is to manage simple state, useReducer is to manage complex state.

+### useCallback

+- The useCallback Hook allows you to memoize (meaning: to remember) a function so that it's only re-created when one of its dependencies has changed.
+- It returns a memoized version of the callback that only changes if one of the dependencies has changed.
+- We use it